rust-lang/rfcs/active/0000-allocator.md

 Or we could delay such additions to hypothetical subtraits e.g. `RawTryAlloc`.

-Or we could claim that given `RawAlloc` API, with its
+Or we could claim that given `RawAlloc` API, between `usable_capacity_bytes` and its `excess` allocation and methods, suffices for expected practice.

 ### ptr parametric `usable_size`